 Transition 1: After exiting the water athletes will enter transition which will be set up right next to the swim out.
 After grabbing their bike they will exit transition on the bike out.
 Click here for a PDF map with an aerial view of Catherdral Camp detailing the swim in and bike out for the Patriot Half.

-Bike Course Nutrition and the Water Bottle Exchange: The Patriot will feature 2 water bottle exchange stations on the 28-mile bike loop (to be completed twice; 56 miles total) offering you 4 opportunities on your ride to re-fuel.
+Bike Course Nutrition and the Water Bottle Exchange: The Patriot will feature multiple water bottle exchange stations offering you opportunities to re-fuel during your ride.
 The water bottle exchange station is designed to be an additional resource for athletes.
 Athletes are encouraged to have 2 bottle cages on their bike to start the race filled with their preferred hydration drink.
 If they need to refuel the bottle exchange stations are available as your resource.

 Bottle exchange stations will feature 24 oz. water bottles with water and 24 oz.
 Gatorade Endruance Formula sports bottles.
 If you would like to receive a bottle of water or Gatorade you will need to discard a water bottle as you approach the bottle exchange (there will be a soccer net set up for you to toss your water bottle into) and then call out to a volunteer what you want (water or Gatorade).
 The volunteer will jog along side of you and hand you your bottle.
 If you do not need anything from the bottle exchange we encourage you to stay left as you approach the bottle exchange to avoid cyclists that will be requesting a bottle.
 Athletes should assume any water bottle discarded is gone forever (while we will bring the discarded ones back to Cathedral Camp for proper disposal there will be hundreds of sticky, used bottles to go through to find your own).